What are the impacts of energy insecurity?

 - Competition among energy users: Key energy consumers, including households, agriculture, industry, and transport, may compete for limited energy resources, driving up prices.
 In the UK, agriculture and low-income households are likely to be disproportionately affected.

 - Conflict between domestic and imported goods: Domestic industries may struggle to compete with imports from countries with lower energy costs.
-For instance, Chinese manufacturing benefits from significantly cheaper energy compared to Europe and lower labour costs, allowing their goods to dominate in price competitiveness.
+For instance, Chinese manufacturing benefits from significantly lower energy costs than in Europe and lower labour costs, enabling its goods to dominate in price competitiveness.

 - International disputes over energy supplies: Countries with abundant energy resources may find themselves in conflict with those lacking them.
-For example, Argentina’s claim over the UK-governed Falkland Islands is thought to relate to the untapped oil and gas reserves in its territorial waters.
+For example, Argentina’s claim to the UK-administered Falkland Islands is thought to relate to the potential oil and gas reserves in its territorial waters.

 Energy transport routes also present potential flashpoints.
-The Strait of Hormuz, a critical passage between Iran and the United Arab Emirates, handles around 25% of the world’s oil supply.
+The Strait of Hormuz, a critical passage between Iran and the United Arab Emirates, accounts for approximately 25% of the world’s oil supply.
 In 2019, sabotage attacks on oil tankers in the region, attributed to Iran as a response to U.S. sanctions on its oil exports, highlighted how energy security can escalate geopolitical tensions.